Documentation forService Desk

 Description Explain the relevant topics in the change you plan to achieve

-Created By Individual who opened the request
+Created By The individual who created the request

 Scheduled Yes or No in this column reflects whether or not a change request (CR) has been scheduled